Skip to main content

 Hormonal health is inextricably linked with metabolic function.
 Testosterone and estrogen are potent metabolic regulators in both sexes.
 When their production declines, metabolic dysfunction can arise, promoting degenerative metabolic and vascular conditions.
 Micronutrients play a crucial role in maintaining metabolic equilibrium and managing estrogen homeostasis, particularly important when administering exogenous testosterone.

 The conversion of testosterone to estrogen via the aromatase enzyme is a key metabolic pathway.
-While some estrogen is essential for bone and in men, excessive conversion can lead to adverse effects.
+While some estrogen is essential for bone and cardiovascular health in men, excessive conversion can lead to adverse effects.
 Micronutrients like zinc can inhibit aromatase activity, helping to balance this conversion.

 Furthermore, the body’s ability to detoxify and excrete estrogen metabolites relies heavily on methylation pathways, which are dependent on methylated B vitamins.
 A robust methylation capacity, supported by adequate intake of methylfolate, methylcobalamin, and pyridoxal-5-phosphate, ensures efficient clearance of estrogenic compounds, reducing the burden on the system and mitigating potential side effects of TRT.